northeast23/northeast23/README.md

 - 👋 Hi, I’m @northeast23
-- 👀 I'm interested in continuous improvement, including for myself.
+- 👀 I'm interested in data, AI, PaaS.
-- 🌱 I’m currently learning web programming.
+- 🌱 I’m currently building a community site.
 - 💞️ I’m looking to collaborate on django projects.
 - 📫 How to reach me: northeast999a via gmail
-- 😄 Pronouns: umm...
 - ⚡ Fun fact: My ring fingers are longer than my index fingers.

 <!---